Photonics, Power and RF Packaging Forum 2022 – powered by Yole Group and CITCSign in for replay

 Mr. Lieske worked as process engineer at Infineon Dresden and Qimonda in the Backend and was responsible for the development, production and process transfer to volume sites of Multi- Chip Modules (MCM).
 The last 11 years at AEMtec he was in charge of process development for wafer level solder ball attach, printing technologies, solder reflow and failure analysis.

-Amine Allouche serves as a Technology & Cost Analyst, Power Electronics, at Yole SystemPlus, part of Yole Group.
+Amine Allouche is Technology & Cost Analyst, Semiconductor Substrates & Materials at Yole Group.

 With strong expertise in the field of semiconductors compounds and power electronics, Amine produces reverse engineering & costing analyses while also working on custom projects.
 He collaborates closely with the laboratory team, and together they define the objectives of the analyses and determine the methodologies necessary to reveal the structure of a device and all materials required for its development and production.
 Amine's aim is to determine the technology choices made by the leading companies.

 In addition, Amine runs a daily technology watch to identify innovative devices used in electrification and power electronics and related manufacturing processes.
 His objective is to gain a comprehensive understanding of the evolution of technologies and to identify the technological strategies of the leading players in this field.

 Amine attends numerous international trade shows & conferences where he meets companies and discovers the latest innovations.
 He also presents key results of his studies during webcasts.

 Amine holds a master’s degree in Micro & Nanotechnologies with a focus on integrated systems from Grenoble’s Polytechnic Institute (France).
 He also graduated from the Ecole Polytechnique Fédérale de Lausanne (EPFL) (Lausanne, Switzerland) and the Politecnico di Torino (Italy).